aiops/docs/docs/get_started/online_system.md

 # Online System

-You can either use the logsight.ai web service at [https://logsight.ai](https://logsight.ai) or your [local installation](/get_started/installation.md) of logsight.ai.

 ## Create an account

 First, an account is needed.
 Click on **Sign up** to create one.
 Provide an email address and a password in the sign-up form.